dbrgn/embedded-hal-mock/README.md

 ## Development Version of `embedded-hal`

 If you would like to use the current development version of `embedded-hal` (or any other version), so long as they are API compatible you can use a patch field in your `Cargo.toml` file to override the dependency version.

 ```yaml
 [patch.crates-io]
 embedded-hal = { git = "https://github.com/rust-embedded/embedded-hal" }
 ```

+# Minimum Supported Rust Version (MSRV)

+This crate is guaranteed to compile on stable Rust 1.35 and up.
+It *might* compile with older versions but that may change in any new patch release.

 ## License